Posted by ICON School on Feb 5, 2020 12:42:00 PM

 Congratulations, you're on the path to earning an online high school diploma!
 You'll quickly begin to see the many benefits of learning from home, such as flexibility, self-directed learning, and a comfortable environment.

 But a few challenges will go hand-in-hand with your newfound freedom.
-You'll soon discover that online schools can be tough in different ways that a typical classroom setting, and the number one cause of frustration and burn out is distraction.
+You'll soon discover that online schools can be tough in different ways that a typical classroom setting, and the number one cause of frustration and burnout is distraction.
 When you're sitting in a classroom, you have a teacher and clear rules keeping you on task.
 When you're in your bedroom or at a coffee shop, you're the boss—and that's a good thing.
-But it's easy to get distracted and off on productivity-killing tangents, especially with the many entertainment opportunities of the internet today.
+But it's easy to get distracted and go off on productivity-killing tangents, especially with the many entertainment opportunities of the internet today.

 Here are a few ways to stay focused and get the most out of your online education: rethink social media use, consider background noise, make the most of your space, and use a timer.
 Let's dive into each of those tips.

 1.Strategically Block (& Use!)
 Social Media

 Social media tends to be one of the biggest distractions.
 With endless memes, videos, articles, status updates, and more, social media promises hours of unproductive entertainment.
-There are several apps and browser extensions that can help you limit your social media interaction time.
+Luckily, there are several apps and browser extensions that can help you limit your social media interaction time.
+Look for productivity extensions for your favorite browsers and find one that makes sense for how you want to use it.
+For your phone, there are plenty of apps that can block social media apps, texts, or games, and there are both paid and free options.

 2. Consider Background Noise